-5. Costway 6L Cool Mist Humidifier: Best home office humidifier
+5. Costway 6L Cool Mist Humidifier: Best humidifier for home offices

 Available in black, white and silver, the Costway 6L Cool Mist Humidifier is one of the largest in our guide.
 However, because this humidifier stands upright, it doesn't actually take up much floor space and is ideal for an office space.

 The humidifier does feature a LED light and digital display, as well as three adjustable spray functions.
 Complete with a remote control, this humidifier is easy to operate.